-Unfortunately for most seniors, walk in bathtubs are not considered to be durable medical equipment by Medicare and therefore Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.
+Unfortunately for most seniors, walk in bathtubs are not considered to be durable medical equipment by original Medicare.
+Therefore, original Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.

-Having said that, there may be rare situations in which Medicare does provide assistance.
-When this occurs, the support comes as reimbursement, not in advance of the purchase.
+Having said that, there may be rare situations in which original Medicare does provide financial assistance.
+When this occurs, the support comes as reimbursement, rather than in advance of the purchase.
 The tub would have to be considered an absolute medical necessity.
-The beneficiary would need a medical diagnosis which proves their need as well as a written prescription that outlined the reasons for which a walk in tub is necessary as well as any features specific to a brand.
-Even with all this support, there is no guarantee of Medicare's assistance.
-When it comes to Medicare, it is best to think of the tub as an out-of-pocket purchase, submit one's claim and hope for the best but be financially prepared to pay the full cost including installation or look for other sources of assistance.
+The beneficiary would need a medical diagnosis that proves his/her need.
+In addition, a written prescription that outlines the reasons for which a walk in tub is necessary, as well as any features specific to a brand is required.
+Even with all this support, there is no guarantee of original Medicare's assistance.
+When it comes to original Medicare, it is best to think of the tub as an out-of-pocket purchase, submit one's claim, and hope for the best.
+However, one should be financially prepared to pay the full cost, including installation, or look for other sources of assistance.

-Medicaid, unlike Medicare, is much more likely to provide financial assistance for the purchase and installation of a walk in tub.
-However, Medicaid, unlike Medicare, is not a single program but instead each state has several different Medicaid programs and therefore there are possibly 100s of different sets of rules governing Medicaid's policy on the purchase of a walk in tub or "low threshold shower".
-For example, Medicaid in California (Medi-Cal) has programs for pregnant women, for infants, for nursing home care and for assisted living.
+Even with Medicare Advantage plans offering new supplemental healthcare benefits in 2019, Medicaid is more likely to provide financial assistance for the purchase and installation of a walk in tub.
+Medicaid is not a single federal program.
+Instead each state has several different Medicaid programs.
+Therefore, there are possibly 100s of different sets of rules governing Medicaid's policy on the purchase of a walk in tub or "low threshold shower".
+For example, Medicaid in California (Medi-Cal) has programs for pregnant women, for infants, for nursing home care, and for assisted living.
 None of these Medi-Cal programs will pay for a walk in tub.
 However, the state also has a Medicaid program called Community Transitions that helps nursing home residents move back to private homes.
 This program very likely would cover the cost of a walk in tub.

 It is difficult to make a blanket statement regarding the Department of Veterans' Affairs policy of paying for a walk in tub as well as the home modification costs to install the tub.
 It is perhaps more beneficial to consider individual programs offered by the VA.